EthanChen-1/EthanChen-1/README.md

-Full-stack web developer with experience using React, Spring, Express, PostgreSQL, and MySQL.\n Have experience with Agile principles and ceremonies, utilizing test-driven development, and pair programming.
+Full-stack web developer with experience using React, Spring, Express, PostgreSQL, and MySQL. <br/>
+Have experience with Agile principles and ceremonies, utilizing test-driven development, and pair programming.